Big Van Vader: United States Champion; Dungeon of Doom (1994–1995)

-Vader continued to feud with Flair until SuperBrawl IV, when Flair once again defeated Vader, this time in a "Thundercage" match, with the help of the special guest referee The Boss.
-As a result, Vader began feuding with Boss, whom he defeated at Spring Stampede.
+Big Van Vader continued to feud with Flair until SuperBrawl IV, when Flair once again defeated him, this time in a "Thundercage" match, with the help of the special guest referee The Boss.
+As a result, Vader began feuding with The Boss, whom he defeated at Spring Stampede.
 He also faced Sting at Slamboree for the vacant International World Heavyweight Championship.
 Sting requested the match rather than be awarded the title after an injury to his original opponent, Rick Rude, and defeated Vader.
 At Bash at the Beach, he defeated the former Boss, now known as The Guardian Angel by disqualification.
 Two months later at Fall Brawl, he defeated Angel and Sting in a triangle match to determine the number one contender for the WCW World Heavyweight Championship, now held by Hulk Hogan.
 A month later at Halloween Havoc, he defeated the Guardian Angel in a rematch.
-At Clash of the Champions XXIX, Vader defeated Dustin Rhodes and earned the opportunity to face the United States Heavyweight Champion Jim Duggan at Starrcade, where Vader defeated Duggan with the aid of Duggan's 2x4 to win the United States Heavyweight Championship.
+At Clash of the Champions XXIX, Vader defeated Dustin Rhodes and earned the opportunity to face the United States Heavyweight Champion Jim Duggan, whom he defeated for the title at Starrcade.